bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 widgets
    User interface elements outside of a Bokeh plot such as sliders, drop down menues, buttons, etc. Events and updates from widgets can inform additional computations, or cause Bokeh plots to update.
-See :ref:`userguide_widgets` for examples and information.
+See :ref:`userguide_interaction` for examples and information.

 ----